 The MWD project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
 The project consists of structural features with the intended purpose of restoring conveyance between WCAs north of ENP and the Shark River Slough within the park.
 It will also provide flood mitigation to the 8.5 Square Mile Area, a residential area adjacent to the park expansion boundary in the East Everglades.
-The FY 2014 activities include completion of construction on the Tamiami Trail (Eastern Segment) to improve the historic flow of Shark River Slough to ENP.
+The FY 2015 activities include completion of construction of seepage collector in the 8.5 SMA and planning efforts towards development of an operational plan.

-U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$7,088,000)
+U.S. Army Corps of Engineers Non-CERP Operations & Maintenance (\$6,844,555)

-Operations and maintenance work performed at most of the facilities listed below is the responsibility of non-federal sponsors, with the Corps providing reimbursement for the federal share of associated costs.
+This Operations and maintenance work consists of two parts.
+The first is that work performed by the Corps at federally operated structures which are mainly around Lake Okeechobee and the Water Conservation Areas and that work performed at other facilities listed below which is the responsibility of non-federal sponsors, with the Corps providing reimbursement for the federal share of associated costs.
 The locks and water control structures that have been modified to prevent manatee injuries, however, are all federally operated structures.